jimsvobodacode/ACSExtract/README.md

 2. Navigate to your project directory
 3. Run ```python app.py```

-Note: The initial download of from the United States Census Bureau takes approximately 2.5 hours.
+Note: The initial file download from the United States Census Bureau takes approximately 2.5 hours.

 <!-- CONTRIBUTING -->